-HFCS is in a TON of processed foods.
-If you’ve ever taken the time to look at the nutrition label and read the ingredients it just might astound you.
+High Fructose Corn Syrup is in a TON of processed foods.
+If you’ve ever taken the time to look at the nutrition label and read the ingredients, it just might astound you.
 Some other sweeteners on food labels are fructose, fruit juice concentrates, sugar, syrup, corn syrup, sucrose, dextrose, and honey.

-Recently, the HFCS industry asked the federal government if they could change the name of High Fructose Corn Syrup to just “Corn Sugar”.[ix]
-Now I don’t know about you but from a consumer’s stand point “Corn Sugar” makes a processed sweetener seem better than hearing High Fructose Corn Syrup.
-This is mostly because the HFCS industry is worried about the bad rap that HFCS has been getting recently due to these recent findings about HFCS.
-Also, the soda 7UP had to drop its “all natural” ingredient claim because it had HFCS in its product.
+Recently, the HFCS industry asked the federal government if they could change High Fructose Corn Syrup’s name to just “Corn Sugar.” [ix] Now, I don’t know about you, but from a consumer’s standpoint, “Corn Sugar” makes a processed sweetener seem better than High Fructose Corn Syrup.
+This is mostly because the HFCS industry is worried about the bad rap that HFCS has been getting recently due to these recent findings.
+Also, 7UP had to drop its “all-natural” ingredient claim because it had HFCS in its product. [x]